 Skills like doing laundry, managing medications, shopping for groceries, cooking, eating and bathing are vital tasks for living independently.
-Medical practitioners often use the ability to engage in such tasks as a way to assess the correct level of living for individuals.
+Medical practitioners often use the ability to engage in such tasks as a way to for individuals.

 If you believe your relative may be having trouble with daily activities, you can look to some of the possible effects as confirmation.
 If your family member has experienced unexplained weight loss, his or her diet may have changed in a negative way.
 Weight loss may indicate that the individual is having trouble with shopping or cooking and has begun to eat less.
 In addition, undiagnosed medical conditions can cause weight loss.

 Unexplained weight gain, on the other hand, can indicate that your relative has experienced an injury that has interfered with the ability to move around or exercise.
 In addition, loss of the ability to shop or prepare meals may cause your relative to consume fewer fresh foods and more convenience foods.

 Residents of independent living have access to chef-prepared meals, but not all meals may be provided.
 In assisted living, you or your family member will enjoy three delicious, nutritious meals every day.

 Soiled clothing and an unkempt appearance may indicate that your family member is not doing laundry or bathing as often.
 An increase in medical symptoms — such as pain, dizziness or confusion — might result if your relative is not taking medications correctly.